jphong1111/awesome-ios-developer/README.md

 ### DispatchWorkItem

-### Address Sanitizer
+### Thread Sanitizer
-Address Sanitizer is a tool to identifies the potential memory-related corruption issues.
+Thread Sanitizer is a tool to identifies the potential thread-related corruption issues.
 And it is a good way to find the [Readers and Writers problem](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) in your application.

 #### How to Use Address Sanitizer